 Are you a pinball whizz?
-Get your game on at the Seattle Pinball Museum.
+Get your game on at the Seattle Pinball Museum, one of Seattle’s coolest museums.
 You’ll find more than 50 antique pinball machines from 1960 to the present day at this amazing museum on Maynard Avenue.

 Wander through the decades of American pop culture and check out vintage pinball machines dating back to the sixties.
 Enjoy some live action with ringing bells and flashing lights as you try your hand at a few machines.
 Worked up a thirst?
 Grab a vintage soda or a local craft brew to refresh.

 Take a stroll along Maynard Avenue after your visit and have a picnic lunch in the family-friendly Hing Hay Park.

 Time to eat?
 There’s no better place to get mouthwatering Asian specialties than at the legendary Uwajimaya Seattle.
 From fish-shaped waffles to Dochi–crafted mochi donuts, this incredible food emporium has it all!

 Established in 1928, Uwajimaya Seattle has been the go-to spot for all types of Asian sweets, treats, and handmade delights.
 Grab a trolley and stroll around the 35,000-square-foot store and marvel at the offerings.
 Stock up on fresh fruit and veggies; grab some regional delicacies for a picnic or get a hot snack to go.

 If you feel like being adventurous, head to the food hall, where several vendors tour their delicious wares.
 Tuck into Roi Choi’s Kogi Korean BBQ Beef, hit the sushi counter for fresh sashimi, or sip Jardin Tea.
 Top tip: Arrive hungry!